sanjaybasu/healthcare-ai-equity/CONTRIBUTING.md

-# Contributing to Equitable Healthcare AI
+# Contributing to the Textbook

 Thank you for your interest in contributing to this textbook!
 We welcome contributions from researchers, practitioners, students, and community members.